openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 always suggest to break down your changes into smaller blocks.

-While there is no magic number try to **keep the size of your changes as small as possible**, but under a few hunderds of line changes total.
+While there is no magic number try to **keep the size of your changes as small as possible**, but under a few hundreds of lines changed total.
 Patches that are test heavy with little code change require as much effort as code heavy changes.

 In rare occasions when there is no good logical breakdown for a change and your patch can grow to a thousand lines or more.
-In some cases it is acceptable as you cannot extract the related test changes to another patch for instance, but it's highly not highly recommended.
+In some cases it is acceptable as you cannot extract the related test changes to another patch for instance, but it's not highly recommended.

 Always try to extract as much as you can into other patches, like documentation or logical parts of the functionality that do not depend on common functions